abarker/dir-alias/README.rst

 * Defines the alias name as a shell function to `cd` to the directory.

-* Defines the alias name as a shell variable to access the directory-path string easily.
+* Also defines the alias name as a shell variable to access the directory-path string easily.

 * Optionally takes an arbitrary command string after `-c` to execute after performing the directory change.
-(The directory argument is optional when a command is passed in.
+(When a command is passed in the directory argument is optional.
 The passed-in command can optionally take its own arguments.)

-* Exports the function and variable so they can be used in shell scripts.
+* Exports the function and variable so they can be used in shell scripts and subshells.

-* Allows the use of previously-defined directory-alias variables in the definition of new ones.
+* Allows the use of previously-defined directory-alias shell variables in the definition of new ones.

 Usage